hkirsman/tsitaatcom_migrate/README.txt

-Module for migrating tsitaat.com data to Drupal
+Module for migrating tsitaat.com data to Drupal.